NC State Extension Publications

 Skip to Residential Recommendations

 At least 26 species of parasitic wasps have been reared from infected arborvitae leafminers.
 Doing nothing should allow these parasites to reduce the population of leafminers naturally.
 If more rapid suppression is desired, shake the foliage in June or July to see if the moths fly around the shrubs.
 Spraying with a pyrethroid insecticide labeled for residential landscape use should help control these adults.
+When used as directed, pyrethroids are very toxic to insects but are not particularly hazardous to humans and pets (other than fish-avoid using pyrethroids around pools, ponds, and streams).
 Later in the season, try pruning out dead tips.
 Those clippings should be destroyed to prevent another generation of moths from emerging the following spring.
 Systemic insecticides such as imidacloprid are also recommended for control.

 References